HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 Make sure to cover the simple things first.
 Linear regression is a very powerful tool, that can solve a lot of problems on the spot.
 90% of your models you will write will only involve basic statistics and linear regressions.
-Don't apply machine sophisticated machine learning algorithms before you tried a bunch of if statements.
+Don't apply sophisticated machine learning algorithms before you tried a bunch of if statements.

 Also simple models can be surprisingly effective if trained on enough data.
 (Peter Norvig -- The Unreasonable Effectiveness of Data,  [pdf](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/35179.pdf), [video](https://www.youtube.com/watch?v=yvDCzhbjYWs))